ghumakkad/blog/_posts/2016-07-18-hampta-pass-and-chandratal-trek-log.markdown

 Having crossed the stream with our hands joined, we took off for Chhatru.
 From Shiagoru to Chhatru, it's a long walk but easy descent.
 The sun was about to set when we reached Chhatru roadhead.
 Chhatru is on the way to Kaza from Manali.
-We pitched our tents, and were invited for dinner by trek organizers from Bikat adventures who were also camped there.
+We pitched our tents, and were invited for dinner by trek organizers from Bikat adventures who were also camping there.

 <figure>
   <img src="https://c2.staticflickr.com/2/1943/31418932038_7346bfa310_o.jpg" alt="Before Chhatru"/>